Pilot dies in crash of a small plane northwest of Kingman - NewsBreak

 Pilot dies in crash of a small plane northwest of Kingman

-Mohave County Sheriff’s officials said the pilot was the only person aboard the single-engine Cessna when it went down Saturday near the Triangle Airpark.
+Mohave County Sheriff’s officials said the pilot was the only person aboard the single-engine plane when it went down Saturday afternoon near the Triangle Airpark.

-The man’s name hasn’t been released yet and the cause of the fatal crash isn’t immediately known.
+They say the victim died at the scene and was identified the victim Sunday as 73-year-old Richard Dennis Moynihan of Boulder City, Nevada.

+Authorities say Moynihan was flying a Van’s RV-7A, which is a kit-built airplane that had its certification issued in February 2019.

+They say the plane was destroyed in the crash with debris scattered along U.S. 93.

-The Federal Aviation Administration and National Transportation Safety Board will be handling the investigation.
+The Federal Aviation Administration and National Transportation Safety Board will be handling the investigation into the cause of the fatal crash.

 Comments / 0